starbeamjs/starbeam/docs/PACKAGE-SURFACE-TRIAGE.md

 This supports the hypothesis that Starbeam has a universal resource-shaped DOM attachment concept.
 It does not yet prove that `@starbeam/modifier` should be public.
-The duplicated adapter-local types may be the right short-term state until the owning package boundary is clear.
+React and Preact keep their adapter-local result shapes because their timing is hook/resource-lifecycle specific.

 **Vue directive findings from #211 and #215**